Fort Bragg, California: Parks and recreation

-Points of interest
+Arts and culture

 Built in 1892, the Guest House Museum served as lodging for the owners of Union Lumber Company, VIP visitors, and potential buyers of ULCO products.
 It has become the headquarters of the Fort Bragg-Mendocino Coast Historical Society, where visitors learn about the history of the area.

 The Mendocino Coast Botanical Gardens is a 47 acre garden along the coastal bluffs.

 Glass Beach

 Glass Beach is on the edge of Fort Bragg, along the ocean.
 In the early 20th century, Fort Bragg residents threw their household garbage over cliffs owned by the Union Lumber Company onto what is now Glass Beach, discarding glass, appliances, and even vehicles.
 Locals referred to it as "The Dumps".
 Fires were lit to reduce the size of the trash pile.
 In 1967, city leaders closed the area and various cleanup programs were brought on through the years to fix the damage.
 Over several decades the pounding waves wore down the discarded glass into the small, smooth pieces called sea glass that coat the beach.
 The area along the beach at the end of Elm Street is now visited by tourists.